VERIFY — Independent Eyes

 A worked example

-The multi-cycle plan-job from the prior sub-essays reaches its third cycle’s VERIFY phase.
+The multi-cycle plan-job from the earlier essays reaches its third cycle’s VERIFY phase.
 The agent has revert-and-reauthored the marker schema in EXECUTE; the checkpoint commits are clean; the orchestrator advances the job to VERIFY.

 The agent has a decision.
 The judgment-call criterion PLAN named — "if revert breaks downstream cycle-2 work, route a [PENDING-JOB] for CONDENSE" — partially covers this, but the under-specification is upstream of execute: PLAN missed it, not EXECUTE.
 The agent picks the major-fix path.
-It writes the auditor’s finding into the working CLAUDE.md, below ---Ve---; it edits the .md plan to add the backward-compat criterion (allowed — plan_state is drafting, file is the focused plan_file); it commits the verify checkpoint with --backward plan; the orchestrator routes the cycle back to PLAN.
+It writes the auditor’s finding into the working CLAUDE.md, below ---Ve---; it edits the .md plan to add the backward-compat criterion (allowed — it is the focused job’s plan_file, and editing it forces the backward step); it commits the verify checkpoint with --backward plan; the orchestrator routes the cycle back to PLAN. ⓘ

 The cycle does not lose its history.
 The rollback is recorded.
 PLAN inherits the sharpened criteria; the agent re-plans the backward-compat work alongside the marker schema work; the cycle continues with a tighter contract.